I beg to move,

-I think it should be agreed that housing supply issues are failure of successive Governments.
+I think it should be agreed that housing supply issues are failures of successive Governments.
 I recall that, between 2000 and 2010, there was a buy-to-let boom, the arrival of huge sums of foreign cash, extremely loose monetary policy, extremely loose borders, the forced divestment of council housing stock to arm’s length management organisations or housing associations, and a very low level of social housing being built—in fact, lower than in the Thatcher years.
 The hon.
 Gentleman should have the good grace to take responsibility for that.

 I will never be accused of not having good grace.
 I leave the hon.
 Lady with one fact: in the last three years in which the Conservatives were in power on Hammersmith and Fulham Council, they actually managed to reduce the number of social homes.
 That is quite some achievement.

 It is a pleasure to serve under your chairmanship, Sir Henry.
 I congratulate my hon.
 Friend the Member for Mitcham and Morden (Siobhain McDonagh) on securing such an important debate.

 I have been struck by the passion and clear sense of all the speeches we have heard from Members championing the need to improve the situation of those in poverty.
 From the stories my hon.
 Friend told about some of the impacts, I think we will all remember the image of children guarding their school dinner plates with their arms to stop other people taking their food.
 That is horrific, given the scale of wealth in this country.
 She made a powerful and moving speech.